OmiWakode/OmiWakode/README.md

-### Hi there!
+### Hi!

 ![Omi's github stats](https://github-readme-stats.vercel.app/api?username=OmiWakode&show_icons=true&theme=radical)

+Here is some information about me if you're curious and landed on this page.

+- 🙋🏼‍♀️ CSE Undergraduate from IIIT Bhopal.
-- 🔭 I am a 3rd year CSE Undergraduate.Interested in flutter and AI.
+- I am interested in flutter, AI and ML.
+- Love to read, code and cook 🤔.
+- Mail me at : omi.wakode@gmail.com